 Top 20 moments from Spare, the Prince Harry memoir Spare

 Whether you want to learn how to write about perseverance or even how to write a book about war, this book has that and more.
 There's a reason his story quickly became one of the best celebrity memoirs of all time, selling more than 1 million copies.
-If you haven't read it yet – I'd definitely recommend it.
+It's also the longest episode ever released on Celebrity Memoir Book Club podcast.
+If you haven't read it or listened to it yet – I'd definitely recommend it.

 In the meantime, here are the top 20 moments and takeaways I got from the Prince Harry memoir.